KORLA2/Kubernetes/Architecture.md

 etcd is called the brain of the cluster; it stores cluster-related data as a key-value pair, which means resources that node has used, the health of the cluster, and any pods that have died.
 All these are stored in etcd, and the etcd controller knows about pods, and the scheduler knows where to place a pod.

 etcd doesn't store application related data.

+Cloud controller manager is , when the kubernetes is implemented as a managed service by any cloud then this service is used.
+For example:
+If we want to create a pod in AWS EKS which is AWS  managed k8s service AWS communicates with  this cloud controller manage to  create pod .

 ![image](https://user-images.githubusercontent.com/96729391/226091362-d7c829aa-17cd-43c8-81cc-519edc103f36.png)